The best coffee machines to buy in 2024 – tried, tested and reviewed

 Wattage: 1650W

 Other accessories include a stainless steel milk jug and 58mm portafilter, which has cushioning underneath to aid with tamping.
-The steaming wand offers excellent manoeuvrability and produced creamy whipped froth for our cappuccinos.
+We found the steaming wand offered excellent manoeuvrability and produced creamy whipped froth for our cappuccinos.
 Our espresso, too, was rich and topped with glossy, caramel-coloured crema.

 The expensive price tag of the ECF03 may put you off, but what you do get in return is a robust, attractive machine that produces truly great coffee and feels built to last.